What is a recruitment strategy?

-Whether its a phone screening or an in-person interview, a candidate’s first impression of your company is critical.
-It’s important you make them feel you’re as excited about getting to know them as they are about being considered for the role.
+Whether it’s a phone screening or an in-person interview, a candidate’s first impression of your company is critical.
+It’s important to make them feel like you’re just as excited about getting to know them as they are about being considered for the role.
 One of the best recruiting techniques is to treat interviewees the same way you treat your customers.

 Social media is a fantastic recruiting tool.
-Social recruiting allows you to share job posting with your entire network and encourages a two-way conversation.
-Even if the people you reach aren’t interested in the role for which you’re hiring, it’s likely they may know someone who is a good fit.
-Also, by sharing photos and videos from company events or day-to-day office life, you give potential applicants a glimpse into your company culture.
+Social recruiting allows you to share job postings with your entire network and encourages a two-way conversation.
+Even if the people you reach aren’t interested in the role you’re hiring for, it’s likely they may know someone who is a good fit.
+Plus, by sharing photos and videos from company events, your workplace and/or day-to-day office life that align with your employer brand, you give potential applicants a glimpse into your company culture.

 Great people usually make a habit of surrounding themselves with other highly capable professionals.
-While many employees are probably already sharing open roles with qualified contacts in their networks, a well-developed employee referral program can boost this behavior even more.
-By incentivizing referrals with bonuses and contests, you can drum up excitement and further motivate your workforce to bring the best talent they know into your organization.
+While many employees may already be sharing open roles with qualified contacts in their networks, a well-developed employee referral program can encourage even more of your employees to refer the best talent they know.
+Consider providing incentives for referrals with bonuses and contests so you can create excitement around the program.

-Writing an attention-grabbing and thorough job description is crucial to engaging with qualified candidates.
+Writing an attention-grabbing and thorough job description is one of the most important parts of the hiring process.

 Here are a few tips to consider:

 - Make titles as specific as possible.
 The more accurate your title, the more effective you will be in piquing the interest of the most qualified and interested job seekers.

 - Open with a captivating summary.
 Provide an overview that gets job seekers excited about the role and company.